AztecProtocol/noir-starter/next-hardhat/README.md

 This example uses [Next.js](https://nextjs.org/) as the frontend framework, and [Hardhat](https://hardhat.org/) to deploy and test.

+It also features multiple files and different entry points by resolving multiple files and using the `entry_point` parameter to the `compile` function.

 ## Getting Started

 1. Install dependencies with